-See photos and details of permaculture and natural building projects at Salamander Springs Farm: www.flickr.com/photos/salamanderspringsfarm/sets Click on the first photo set for permaculture workshop slides of the farm.
+See the website FARM SYSTEMS page for educational links, photos and details of permaculture and natural building projects at Salamander Springs Farm (salamandersprings.wixsite.com/farm/farm-systems).

 Farm conditions are rustic in a beautiful setting; we drink clear spring water and use a solar heated shower, composting outhouse, kerosene & LED solar lights, rustic kitchen shelter with LP cook stove & solar oven and tent platforms.
 All farm infrastructure (Susana's tiny house, potting shed (clay-slip-straw building), granary, corn crib, produce packing shed, tool shed, outhouse & shower, tent platforms and open air kitchen) has been developed from scratch using a majority of on-site, natural, local, recycled or salvaged materials.
 Gravity-fed spring water, rainwater catchment and ponds fill water needs.
 This is a place to learn about truly regenerative systems, cycling local resources & energy ("closing the loop"), homesteading from the ground up, living within the means of a local ecosystem, and using permaculture principles to develop sustainable housing, crop production and local economic systems.
 Spanish and English are spoken.
 Email for application information.